 Rep. Bill Foster has named four Naperville students as the winner of the Congressional App Challenge in Illinois’s 11th district.
-Naperville Central High School’s Ashley Kim, Maeve Conneely and Ximena Castillo submitted Conserve, an app that shows users their daily carbon footprint.
+Naperville Central High School’s Ethar Hussein, Ashley Kim, Maeve Conneely and Ximena Castillo submitted Conserve, an app that shows users their daily carbon footprint.

 When asked why they were passionate about creating an app that focuses on preserving the environment students replied, “Our group was aware of the devastating effects of climate change and global warming, and wanted to help make a difference in the matter.
 This app will raise awareness about the issue, while also showing the user how much they contribute to global warming and its devastating effects. ” They hope to encourage other students to better their communities by using their computer science skills.